 Seamlessly integrating Norman, Anglo-Saxon, Viking, and Byzantine elements, the Bayeux Tapestry ranks with Chartres and the Tower of London as a crowning achievement of medieval Europe.
 And yet, more than a work of art, the Tapestry served as the suture that bound up the wounds of 1066.

 Enhanced by a stunning full-color insert that includes reproductions of the complete Tapestry, A Needle in the Right Hand of God will stand with The Professor and the Madman and How the Irish Saved Civilization as a triumph of popular history.

 Get the news you want from Penguin Random House

 About R. Howard Bloch

 R. Howard Bloch is the Sterling Professor of French at Yale University.
-He lives in New Haven, Connecticut, and is the author of numerous award-winning books on French literature and art.
+He lives in Hamden, Connecticut, and is the author of numerous award-winning books on French literature and art.

 Published by Random House Sep 23, 2009| 256 Pages| ISBN 9780307497017